City of Columbus – License Law

 H. If not revoked, a license issued hereunder shall be effective from January 1st to December 31st of the current licensing year.
 Every person acquiring a dog or cat after July 1st of any licensing year can receive a license for the remainder of the licensing period for one-half of the stated fee.

-I. A license recipient who has paid the full amount of the stated fee for an unsterilized dog or cat can obtain a refund of fifteen dollars ($15.00) by delivering to the town clerk a certificate of sterilization for the dog or cat from a licensed veterinarian or sterilization clinic within ninety (90) days after the date of purchase of the license for that licensing year.
+I. A license recipient who has paid the full amount of the stated fee for an unsterilized dog or cat can obtain a refund of fifteen dollars ($15.00) by delivering to the city clerk a certificate of sterilization for the dog or cat from a licensed veterinarian or sterilization clinic within ninety (90) days after the date of purchase of the license for that licensing year.

 J. Any person failing to obtain a license by January 31st or within thirty (30) days of the date that the dog or cat is acquired or reaches the age of five months shall be deemed delinquent and a delinquency fee of two dollars and fifty cents per month shall be assessed in addition to the applicable license fee.